ozogxyz/sqlite-zig/README.md

 Resources: [SQLite documentation](https://www.sqlite.org/fileformat2.html)

-# Excerpt from SQLIte Documentation
+# Excerpt from the SQLite Documentation

 This is the official documentation for the database file format for ease of reference within the repo.